harrisonjansma/Portfolio/README.md

 <p>
 By collecting data on one million Medium stories, I was able to analyze the performance Medium's articles.
 As a result of this project, I found that the top 1% of Medium articles receive two thousand claps.
 Authors can use this metric as a goal when writing future stories.
 By achieving the top 1% of claps, a writer's story is more likely to stand out to Medium's recommendation engine, and as a result, reach new and diverse audiences.
 A writer can also use this as a benchmark to compare the performance of previous stories, and look at what has worked well in the past. </p>

- <p>The results of my analysis, along with an extensive exploratory data analysis of Medium, can be found in the [Medium_analysis.ipynb](https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb) notebook.</p>
+ <p>The results of my analysis, along with an extensive exploratory data analysis of Medium, can be found in <a href="https://github.com/harrisonjansma/Analyzing_Medium/blob/master/Medium_EDA.ipynb">this notebook</a>.</p>

 October 10, 2018